-Employees of a registered investment adviser are to have qualifications that are commensurate with the duties they perform, and to conduct themselves in an Code of Ethics | December 2019 ethical manner, such as with honesty and integrity.
+Employees of a registered investment adviser are to have qualifications that are commensurate with the duties they perform, and to conduct themselves in an ethical manner, such as with honesty and integrity.

 It is the Research Group's policy for its Supervised Persons to have the appropriate skills and experience that are commensurate to their assigned duties.